How will alert level 1 lockdown impact your travel with us?

 What do I need to be aware of, if I am travelling on a regional/ international flight outside of South Africa?

 We remain committed to supporting the national initiative to flatten the curve and prevent COVID-19 from spreading.
-In an effort to minimise contact on board, amidst the second wave of COVID-19, the proper wearing of masks is compulsory at all times and all in-flight catering has been suspended until further notice.
+In an effort to minimise contact on board, amidst the second wave of COVID-19, the proper wearing of masks is compulsory at all times.
+Face shields are not allowed since they don’t offer adequate protection.

 Children under the age of 6 years may be exempted from wearing a mask and passengers that have pre-existing medical conditions and cannot wear a mask would need a medical certificate.